rails/rails/guides/source/debugging_rails_applications.md

 (rdb:7)
 ```

 Now it's time to explore and dig into your application.
-A good place to start is by asking the debugger for help... so type: +help+ (You didn't see that coming, right?)
+A good place to start is by asking the debugger for help... so type: `help` (You didn't see that coming, right?)

 ```bash
 (rdb:7) help